canonical/sdkcraft/docs/tutorial/index.rst

-This creates the :file:`python-sdk.sdk` file, which contains the SDK metadata, hooks and other components.
+This creates the :file:`python-sdk.sdk` file, which contains the build artefacts from the previous step along with SDK metadata, hooks and other components.

 .. _tut_publish: